itsmardan/wkblogprivate/content/service-fees/index.md

 keywords: "custom software, digital marketing, AI-driven solutions, SME growth, startup innovation"
 ---

-# Get your side gig off the ground with zero fuss - first 10 clients guaranteed, starting from £5K.
+# Get your side gig off the ground with zero fuss - first 10 clients guaranteed, starting from £££££s.

-Choose us for **custom software development** that kick-starts your business with an exclusive offer: a complimentary £800 **digital marketing** campaign.
+Choose us for **custom software development** that kick-starts your business with an exclusive offer: a complimentary £££ **digital marketing** campaign.
 This unique benefit ensures you start earning revenue even before your official launch.

 ## Why Us?